// IDENTITY.TXT

 ash@badash99:~$ cat mission.txt

 Elementary school.
-Texas Instruments computer in the classroom.
+Texas Instruments in the classroom.
 Every other kid was playing games.
-I was writing BASIC — making the screen change colors, making it produce sounds.
-The teacher pulled me aside for wasting valuable time on the computer.
-That was 1979.
-Nothing has changed.
+I was writing BASIC — making the screen flash colors, making it beep.
+The teacher pulled me aside for wasting time.
+I was 11.
+I tested at the 99th percentile for logic that year.
+I didn't know what that meant.
+I just built things.

 At home we had our own TI — that's where I practiced.
 When we graduated to a Windows PC, my dad had one rule: if my brother and I broke the OS — and we broke it constantly — we fixed it ourselves.
 No exceptions.
 Reload the OS, figure it out, or it stays broken.
 That's still how I operate.
 Break things.
 Understand why.
 Put it back together better.